wiseman-timelord/Chat-Gradio-Gguf/README.md

 # ![Chat-Windows-Gguf](media/project_banner.jpg)

-### Status
-Beta...
+Status - v1 Beta / v2 Alpha
+- v1, in ~v1.10.5 I tried to implement current model handling, ie qwen3.5 deepseek 3.2(?), etc, and clearly claude or whatever else I used was confused, and corrupted things.
+For now you would have to fish around in the releases for a version that runs for example Qwen3 level models.
+I will release a final v1 later, and fully check things. v1 is, Windows 7-11 and ubuntu 22-25, compatible.
+Latest v1 Forces gradio v3 for all installs, slightly earlier releases of v1 used v5 for newer systems.
+Ubuntu, Unsure about compatibility on either version currently.
+Check for versions mentioning work on ubuntu (it was likely being tested/used at such points).
-- Since v1.10.9 major issues with model compatibility were found, and clearly claude was confused.
-I managed to get Qwen 2.5/3 working, after almost a week of bashing it with claude, and lost 3.5, this has been the theme of things.
-I must move on to version 2, and limit support to, Python 3.11-3.13 and Windows 10-11 and Ubuntu 24-25, in order to get, newer libraries and manageable codeBase.
-I need a reliable working version for my own personal AI use, and I could always release a polished updated version of v1 later when better AI is around.
-Root cause is deemed to be `Forcing Gradio 3.50.2 for all insalls limited/challenged other libraries`.
+- v2 (upcoming), moving on to version 2, where I will limit support to, Python 3.11-3.13 and Windows 10-11 and Ubuntu 24-25, in order to get, newer libraries and slightly more manageable code complexity.
-- Testing/bugfixing on Ubuntu needs to be checked/done, because after gradio becoming a set version, there were issues running and likely this may be consistent with ubuntu, though past releases mention ubuntu testing/working phases for earlier models/program, again vuague but there are notes in the releases mentioning ubuntu testing/use phases, until I can get around to checking.

 ## Description
 Intended as a high-quality chat interface with wide hardware/os support, windows 7-11 (WSL not required) and Ubuntu 22-25, with any Gpu on GGUF models through Python ~3.9-3.13.
 An optimal number of features for a ChatBot, as well as, dynamic buttons/panels on the interface and websearch and RAG and TTS and archiving of sessions, and all on local models, so no imposed, limitations or guidelines (model dependent).
 This tool providing a comparable interface found on premium non-agentic AI services, where the configuration is intended to be intelligent, while without options reported in forums to make no difference on most models (no over-complication).
 The program using offline libraries (apart from websearch) instead of, online services or repeat download or registration.
 One thing to mention though, is that because a goal of the project is to make a Chatbot compatible as it is, therefore compromises had to be made, and it may not have all the latest versions of things, more the most widely compatible versions of things, so some features are not as good as they could be, but also, this program serves as a valuable reference for what needs to be used on what OS, albeit it, as a personal project it could be streamlined/enhanced/customized to your own likings later.